When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Fitness tracking remains a key focus for Apple and this is a very capable wearable on that front – it even has the latest version of the Compass app with the Backtrack (to retrace your steps) and Waypoint (to mark your current location) features.
 These could be useful on a hike or in a large open area, but if you’re one of those people who would find this useful you probably already have a service to help you, like the excellent OS Maps app.

 The SE boasts complete heart rate measurement as well as notifications should you have a low or high rate or an irregular heart rate.
-As we mentioned above, the SE doesn’t have blood oxygen monitoring or ECG feature, but they’re not something we’ve used regularly on our Series 7 since it launched.
+As mentioned above, the SE doesn’t have blood oxygen monitoring or an ECG, but they’re not something I’ve used regularly on my Series 7 since it launched.
 You’ll know if you need those features yourself.
 SOS and fall detection continue to be supported, now joined by crash detection.
-You’ll forgive us if we don’t test that!
+You’ll forgive me if I don’t test that!

 Apple Watch SE verdict

-Although it’s not as cheap as the now end-of-life Watch Series 3, it’s way more advanced than that model and only lacks a few features compared to the Watch Series 8 and you’ll probably need to specifically want one of the extras we mentioned above like the temperature sensor to take the next step up.
+It’s way more advanced than the now end-of-life Watch Series 3 and only lacks a few features compared to the Watch Series 8.
+You’ll probably need to specifically want one of the extras mentioned above like the temperature sensor to take the next step up.

 Got an old Apple Watch?
 Watch SE is now a real step up from Series 3 or older.
-Those with a newer Apple Watch probably won’t want to upgrade simply because most enhancements will be on Series 4 or later courtesy of watchOS 9.
+Those with a newer Apple Watch probably won’t want to upgrade simply because most enhancements came to Series 4 or later courtesy of watchOS 9.
 If you’re going to keep your Watch for that length of time then the Series 8 might make a little more sense.

 However, because Watch SE 2022 and Series 8 use the same chip, the SE is unlikely to lose software updates for at least three or four years, possibly more.